Monsanto’s GMO Corn Linked To Organ Failure, Study Reveals

 The IJBS study’s author Gilles-Eric Séralini responded to the Monsanto statement on the blog, Food Freedom, “Our study contradicts Monsanto conclusions because Monsanto systematically neglects significant health effects in mammals that are different in males and females eating GMOs, or not proportional to the dose.
 This is a very serious mistake, dramatic for public health.
 This is the major conclusion revealed by our work, the only careful reanalysis of Monsanto crude statistical data.”

-This article was written by Katherine Goldstein, published in The Huffington Post, and updated on May 25, 2011.
+This article The Dangers of Genetically Modified Corn was written by Katherine Goldstein, published in The Huffington Post, and updated on May 25, 2011.